Defending Against the Salesloft Drift Breach: 7 Actions to Protect Your Salesforce and SaaS Ecosystem

 The Salesloft Drift breach isn’t slowing down; it’s accelerating and growing daily.
 Here are 7 actions to take immediately to protect your organization.

 The Salesloft Drift breach isn’t slowing down; it’s accelerating and growing daily.
+As the investigation matured, the core exfiltration window has been narrowed to mid-August, with disclosures still surfacing as impacted organizations complete their forensics.
 What began with targeted attacks through Drift’s Salesforce integration has quickly escalated into a full-scale campaign.
 Attackers are now going after any Drift connection they can find, stealing OAuth tokens, exposing downstream apps, and exfiltrating sensitive data — often without triggering a single security alert.

 “We now advise all Salesloft Drift customers to treat any and all authentication tokens stored in or connected to the Drift platform as potentially compromised.” - Google Threat Intelligence Group